SMART (missile): 2024

-On 1 May 2024, DRDO successfully conducted the third SMART missile trial from Integrated Test Range, Balasore, Odisha.
+On 1 May 2024, DRDO successfully conducted the fifth SMART missile trial from Integrated Test Range, Balasore, Odisha.
 The entire range capability was demonstrated during the test, which was carried out using a ground-based canister launcher system.
 The test confirmed velocity control, ejection, and symmetric separation.
 Precision inertial navigation, an electromechanical actuator system, and a two-stage solid propulsion system were all part of the missile architecture.
 The system's payload consisted of a sophisticated lightweight torpedo and a parachute-based release mechanism.